List of 21st-century films considered the worst: The Master of Disguise (2002)

 The comedy film The Master of Disguise was produced in part by Adam Sandler and stars Dana Carvey as Pistachio Disguisey, an undercover Italian waiter who must save his father Fabbrizio (James Brolin) from the evil Devlin Bowman (Brent Spiner) by using his inherent skills in disguise.
 Although the film was a box office success, it received scathing reviews from critics upon its release, many of which pointed out its sophomoric plot, unfunny humor (in particular, its flatulence gags) and disguises that would clearly not be recognized by children (such as Tony Montana from Scarface).
-Many critics also pointed out the short running time, consisting of 72 minutes of the film itself and over ten minutes of end credits juxtaposed with outtakes, including two post credit scenes.
+Many critics also pointed out the short running time, consisting of 72 minutes of the film itself and over ten minutes of end credits juxtaposed with outtakes, including two post-credit scenes.
 Roger Ebert gave it one star out of four, claiming, "The movie is a desperate miscalculation.
 It gives poor Dana Carvey nothing to do that is really funny, and then expects us to laugh because he acts so goofy all the time."
 Alan Morrison, writing for Empire, proclaimed that The Master of Disguise was "the worst film ever made: a film about idiots, made by idiots, for idiots", while Matthew Turner of ViewLondon remarked, "This is a serious contender for the title of The Worst Film Ever Made."
-The film holds a 1% rating on Rotten Tomatoes based on 104 reviews, and is featured on the site's list of the top 100 worst-reviewed films of all time.
+The film holds a 1% rating on Rotten Tomatoes based on 105 reviews, and is featured on the site's list of the top 100 worst-reviewed films of all time.
 It also appears on Metacritic's list of the all-time lowest-scoring films, and is on the MRQE's 50 Worst Movies list.
-A cameo appearance by Bo Derek landed her a nomination for Worst Supporting Actress at the 23rd Golden Raspberry Awards, but she lost to Madonna for Die Another Day.
+A cameo appearance by Bo Derek was nominated for Worst Supporting Actress at the 23rd Golden Raspberry Awards, but she lost to Madonna for Die Another Day.